syncfusion-content/ej2-angular-docs/ej2-angular/tab/how-to/render-other-components-in-tab-using-angular-template.md

 ---
 layout: post
 title: Render other components in Angular Tab Component | Syncfusion
-description: Learn here all about Render other components in tab using angular template in Syncfusion Essential Angular Tab component, its elements and more.
+description: Learn here all about Render other components in Syncfusion Essential Angular Tab component, its elements and more.
 platform: ej2-angular
 control: Render other components in tab using angular template
 documentation: ug